Tim-Liam-Hill/SpriteExperiment/README.md

 ---

+## NOTE

+This proect was written in Processing 3.5.3.
+I see that at the time of writing this Processing 4 has been released and I am not certain if this project will be 100% compatible with the latest version of processing since I have yet to test this.

 <p>
 One Thursday night after work, I decided that I needed to program a custom Sprite Program.
 So, using [Piskel](https://www.piskelapp.com/) I created a SpriteSheet of a Sumo Wrestler and wrote this [Processing](https://processing.org/) script to see if I could derive a working class that could be used in a video game to create and render Sprites.
 My goal was to figure out how simple Sprite rendering could be acheived without having to consult any documentation/tutorials (hence the 'first principles' description).
 The reason behind choosing Processing was simple: its easy to use, I have some familiarity with it and I didn't want want to spend a huge amount of time on this project.
 </p>